Click Here for Our Recommended Antivirus for Your Device

 What is Rhetoric?

-In other words, when a person communicates with some other persons through a unilateral process only and communicates his own beliefs and thoughts without giving a chance to the audience to interact with that person, it is called that the person is using the rhetoric form of speech.
+In other words, when a person communicates with other persons through a unilateral process only and communicates his own beliefs and thoughts without giving a chance to the audience to interact with that person, it is called that the person is using the rhetorical form of speech.

-This process is called unilateral because it does not involve interaction with the people to whom the communication is being addressed, and the speaker happens to be the main center of the communication.
+This process is called unilateral because it does not involve interaction with the people to whom the communication is being addressed, and the speaker happens to be the main centre of the communication.

-The speaker uses heavy words to persuade the audience to believe whatever he is saying about any particular topic.
+The speaker uses heavy words to persuade the audience to believe whatever he says about any particular topic.

-This form of speech is most visibly used in places very large gatherings are addressed by the speakers because in such cases, there is very little scope for allowing interaction between the speaker and the audience.
+This form of speech is most visibly used in places huge gatherings are addressed by the speakers because, in such cases, there is minimal scope for allowing interaction between the speaker and the audience.

 It can be said that this communication happens to be a sort of closed web in which only the speaker happens to be the key player.